 Parking directions: When the road meets the edge of the bay there is a small bridge followed by 2 laybys.
 We chose the 2nd layby as it was slightly further from the stream mouth and had a shorter beach walk.
 Google

 Distance from Glasgow: 101 miles 2 hours 14 mins

 Lat & Long: 56.642 -5.2953 Postcode PA38 4BP

 Tides: Tide tables

-Site entry/exit: Over the beach and basically straight in – obviously this a return to entrance point roughly otherwise its a long walk round the bay back to the car.
+Site entry/exit: Over the beach and basically straight in – obviously this a return to entrance point roughly otherwise it's a long walk around the bay back to the car.

 Underwater directions: Headed due West with the island in sight for a minute to get the water deep enough.
 3 mins later and we reach the steep slope from 5m down to 16m and a more modest slope down to 25m.
 Followed the contours in a northerly direction and returned slightly shallower heading south and then east.

 Site Hazards: A sheltered bay from tides and currents.
 No harbour or moorings nearby but usual diver caution should be observed.
 Seabed quite silty with lots of dead leaves and branches.

 Suggested experience: Sport diver – not really a novice dive due to the amount of silt and mud that can be disturbed.